 The Once and Always King

-The idea of a monarchy has influenced the Old World for millennia; this included, of course, the ancient West.
-In the Middle Ages, there was one church, one God, and one king.
+The idea of a monarchy influenced the Old World for millennia.
+In the ancient West of the Middle Ages, there was one church, one God, and one king.
 There were “debates” on who that one king was.
 These debates took place on the battlefield and had very little to do with words.

 Western music theory was born out of this time.
 Over the thousand-year period (give or take a few hundred), melody gave way to multiple melodies played at once.
 The concept of harmony came out of that.
-Eventually (about the 1600s and well after the middle ages) harmony settled in to a hierarchy of chords.
+Eventually (about the 1600s and well after the middle ages) harmony settled in to an order of chords.

 Currently, there is a war in music theory circles (thankfully without swords).
-Those against the hierarchy if there is still a place for such structure in our present post-modern culture of non-structure.
+Those against the order of chords say there is still no place for such a structure.
+It simply goes against our present post-modern culture of non-structure.

 Music theory doesn’t fit the philosophies of democracy and individualism.
 Neither does a business or a family.
-There is always a king and queen in charge somewhere.
+There is always a king and queen in charge somewhere, they just fall under different names (parents and bosses).
 Honestly though, you shouldn’t mix how you treat chords with how you treat people.
-The hierarchy of chords just sounds… well it sounds really good.
+The order of chords just sound… well it sounds really good.
 Until someone can replace it with a methodology that sounds better, this hierarchy will remain king.